Daedalus Demo Team

 Did You Know?

-- A variant called the AT-6 Wolverine is designed for light attack missions, equipped with weapons and sensors for combat roles.
+- Light Attack Capability: Beyond training, the AT-6 Wolverine variant of the T-6 Texan II is designed for light attack missions, equipped with wing pylons for weapons and sensors, and has been tested for counter-terrorism and border security roles.